-Flood Certifications Not required for unimproved property Environmental Report Refer to Environmental Policy Appraisal Report Refer to Appraisal Policy
+Flood Certifications Not required for unimproved property Environmental Report Refer to Environmental Policy Appraisal Report Refer to Appraisal Policy Budget Must be part of the loan approval, commitment letter, and loan agreement

-Budget Must be part of the loan approval, commitment letter, and loan agreement Commitment Letter Issued in writing and should expire 90 days after issue, unless a longer expiration is approved Legal Documents Should be prepared by outside counsel and include at a minimum: Promissory Note Deed of Trust/Indemnity Deed of Trust/Mortgage Guaranty Agreement(s) Assignment of Contracts, Plans, etc. Specific Assignment and Subordination Agreement if lots are sold UCC filing Loan Agreement Title Insurance Resolutions to Borrow and Guaranty (for corporate entities) Subordination Agreement (if land equity is in the form of seller financing or other borrowed equity) Liability Insurance Required, typically for \$1MM each occurrence / \$2MM aggregate Other Required Documents Purchase contracts, subdivision plats, developer's contracts to support budget or engineer's estimate
+Commitment Letter Issued in writing and should expire 90 days after issue, unless a longer expiration is approved Legal Documents Should be prepared by outside counsel and include at a minimum: Promissory Note Deed of Trust/Indemnity Deed of Trust/Mortgage Guaranty Agreement(s) Assignment of Contracts, Plans, etc. Specific Assignment and Subordination Agreement if lots are sold UCC filing Loan Agreement Title Insurance Resolutions to Borrow and Guaranty (for corporate entities) Subordination Agreement (if land equity is in the form of seller financing or other borrowed equity) Liability Insurance Required, typically for \$1MM each occurrence / \$2MM aggregate Other Required Documents Purchase contracts, subdivision plats, developer's contracts to support budget or engineer's estimate

 - Initial funding not to occur until property is at record plat or record ready stage (land with entitlements) - Loan should be structured with requirement that development begins within 3-6 months of closing - Absorption study should indicate that all lots can be developed and enough settlements occur to repay the loan within the stated maturity, including extensions - Development/Phase should contain a maximum of 50 lots - Borrower must have direct development experience or contract with an experienced development manager - Subordinated liens may substitute for land equity requirement.
-Bank subordination agreement must be used - Standard project pro-forma and discounted cash flow must be included in the loan approval package - Loans should be structured and budgeted in phases if possible - Loan approval should indicate a pre-determined limit on letters of credit - Nonrecourse pr partial recourse loans are discouraged, but can be considered on a case-by-case basic - Please reference the Commercial Real Estate Underwriting Guidelines detailed in a separate document.
+Bank subordination agreement must be used - Standard project pro-forma and discounted cash flow must be included in the loan approval package - Loans should be structured and budgeted in phases if possible - Loan approval should indicate a pre-determined limit on letters of credit - Please reference the Commercial Real Estate Underwriting Guidelines detailed in a separate document.